deeglaze/draft-deeglaze-amd-sev-snp-corim-profile/draft-deeglaze-amd-sev-snp-corim-profile.md

 If `ID_BLOCK` information is available, it appears in its own `endorsement-triple-record` with additional values in `authorized-by` beyond the attestation key.
 The `authorized-by` field is extended with `32780(ID_KEY_DIGEST)`, and if `AUTHOR_KEY_EN` is 1, then it is also extended with `32780(AUTHOR_KEY_DIGEST)`.
-The Verifier MAY use a base CDDL CoRIM `$crypto-key-type-choice` representation if its public key information's digest is equal to the #6.32780-tagged bytes, as described it {{sec-key-digest}}.
+The Verifier MAY use a base CDDL CoRIM `$crypto-key-type-choice` representation if its public key information's digest compares equal to the #6.32780-tagged bytes, as described in {{sec-key-digest}}.

 #### Key digest comparison {#sec-key-digest}